 Genetics is an important area in the origins controversy for a number of reasons.
 Evolutionists love to tout natural selection as a mechanism for evolution.
 However, natural selection only operates on existing information.
 This is where genetics comes in.
 In this article, we will discuss the history of genetics, how it works, and why genetics creates more problems for the evolutionist.

 In the above diagram, two plants, both tall, are being crossed together.
 One has two of the same alleles.
-This is referred to as being homozygous, in this case homozygous dominant since both are capital letters.
+This is referred to as being homozygous, in this case, homozygous dominant since both are capital letters.
 The second plant has two different alleles, one for tall and one for short.
 It is still tall since the tall allele is dominant.
 However, since the alleles are different, this plant is referred to as being heterozygous.
-In this case, all offspring would share the same phenotype but have different geneotypes.
-The phenotype would be tall and the geneotypes homozygous tall and heterozygous.
+In this case, all offspring would share the same phenotype but have different genotypes.
+The phenotype would be tall and the genotypes homozygous tall and heterozygous.

 As you can see, four different phenotypes are produced, each with a probability of 25 %.
 However, this Punnett Square is actually slightly incorrect.
 In the pea plant, the alleles for the color of the flower are codominant.
 Thus every time the allele combination “Rr” appears, the flower produced will be pink, rather than red or white.
 And this is where genetics begins to get complex.

 The complexities of genetics, while very interesting, are beyond the scope of this article.
 The above was merely a basic crash course in genetics so that you understand the discussion which is to follow.
 Evolutionists love to insist that mutations could change the genetic alleles, causing them to code for something different.
 It is this claim that I intended to debunk in the forthcoming discussion.